RageLeague/DemocraticRace/README.md

 This update also shortens the number of rally quests on day 2 and 3 to one per day, in order to speed up the campaign and slow down the speed the player develop their deck.

+Note: This update might cause old save files to not work anymore, due to removed quests and renamed issue.
+To access the old update, visit the GitHub page.

 Major changes:

+* 3 new request quests, each with different quirks.
+With these quests comes with new negotiations, new cards, and new characters.
+* Unique negotiation behaviour for each advisor.
+* Added advisor changing logic.
+If your advisor is unavailable, either because they hate you or they retired (death is retirement) you are given a chance to change your advisor.
+Unless all living advisors at least dislikes you, in which case you lose.
+* Day 2 and onward are shortened, and comes with it a reduced support requirement at the end of each day.

+Minor changes:

+* Added theme for Benni.
+(Feature not complete, and causes the game to crash on restart.
+Disabled on default)
+* No longer able to convince bosses to fire automechs or other non-sentient agents.
+* Destroying demand bounties also adds impatience.
+* Adding events from the base game to the campaign.
+(Some events might get replaced with a custom one in the future)
+* Rework "Artifact Treatment" to "Religious Policy" to cover a broader topic.
+* Rework agent initialization.
+Now agents from each faction should be present in a more normalized way.
+* States on day 3's debate are saved after each question.
+* Balance day 2's interview and added questions explaining the interview.
+* Chance of spawning request quest on socializing.
+* Add a new rally quest: Dole Out.
+* More quests are counted as "free time", such as Information Warfare.
+* Added custom quip tag per campaign.
+More dialogs are available.
+* Added new characters to the region.
+Change custom home generation logic.
+* Lots of dialog update and fixes.

 ### 0.2.1